Myanmar: What we know about the recent Rohingya killings – DW – 09/09/2024

 Unclear details

-For this story, DW interviewed a number of people, including Rohingya Zainul Mustafa, Muhamad Husein, and Umar Farok, historian Jacques Leider, NGO leader Chris Lewa, and AA spokesperson Khaing Thu Kha.
+For this story, DW interviewed several people, including Rohingya Zainul Mustafa, Muhamad Husein, and Umar Farok; historian Jacques Leider; NGO leader Chris Lewa and AA spokesperson Khaing Thu Kha.

-Reports from the United League of Arakan, the political wing of AA, the global think tank International Crisis Group, and Fortify Rights were also reviewed.
+DW also reviewed reports from the United League of Arakan, the political wing of AA, the global think tank International Crisis Group, and Fortify Rights.

 The sources and eyewitness statements sometimes contradict each other.
 Events are not always clearly defined by time or place, and many statements are generalized.